buda-base/asset-manager/audittool/audit-test-shell/AuditToolOperation.md

 ## Principles of operation
 Audit tool's initial release runs every test in the test library tests against a complete work.
 There is no provision yet for running a test against a single image group or  subdirectory of a work.
 ### Property file
-Audit tool reads several variables from its property file `shell.properties.` These properties locate the tests and define parameters which the tests need, such as the folder names of parents of image groups.
+Audit tool reads several variables from its property file `shell.properties.` These properties define parameters which the tests need, such as the folder names of parents of image groups.

 The test requirements and functions are outside of the scope of this document.
 A draft requirements document of the tests can be found at [Audit Tool Test Requirements](https://buda-base.github.io/asset-manager/req/tests/)
 ### Operation
-The Audit Tool shell jar (which `audittool.sh` passes as the main jar file to java):
+The Audit Tool shell jar (which `audittool.sh` passes as the main jar file to java) can either run an internal set of tests, or can use an external jar file.
 - locates the test library from the `-DtestJar=<path-to-jar-file>` command line option
 - probes the library for the supported tests
 - runs all library tests for each input argument in turn